OpenGene/fastp/README.md

 ## splitting by limiting the lines of each file
 Use `-S` or `--split_by_lines` to limit the lines of each file.
 The last files may have smaller sizes since usually the input file cannot be perfectly divided.
 The actual file lines may be a little greater than the value specified by `--split_by_lines` since `fastp` reads and writes data by blocks (a block = 1000 reads).

+# overrepresented sequence analysis
+Overrepresented sequence analysis is disabled by default, you can specify `-p` or `--overrepresentation_analysis` to enable it.
+For consideration of speed and memory, `fastp` only counts sequences with length of 10bp, 20bp, 40bp, 100bp or (cycles - 2 ).

+By default, fastp uses 1/20 reads for sequence counting, and you can change this settings by specifying `-P` or `--overrepresentation_sampling` option.
+For example, if you set `-P 100`, only 1/100 reads will be used for counting, and if you set `-P 1`, all reads will be used but it will be extremely slow.
+The default value 20 is a balance of speed and accuracy.

+`fastp` not only gives the counts of overrepresented sequence, but also gives the information that how they distribute over cycles.
+A figure is provided for each detected overrepresented sequence, from which you can know where this sequence is mostly found.

 # all options
 ```shell